-The modern method of auction is an online process that has simplified property auctions.
+The Modern Method of Auction is an online "conditional auction" process that has simplified some aspects of property auctions.
 The system makes auctions more accessible to a wider range of buyers, while delivering a reassuring level of certainty for the seller.

-In this article, we will explain what the modern method of auction is, how it compares to selling in a traditional auction or via an estate agent, and how to sell your home using the modern method of auction.
+In this article, we will explain what the modern method of auction is in more detail, how it compares to selling in a traditional auction or via an estate agent, and how to sell your home using the modern method of auction.

 1. Why sell your property at auction?